You want to learn more about fertilization and have spotted NPK values on a fertilizer. In this article, you will learn about NPK in Soil and more.

 - Unnatural dark green or red/purple foliage

-- Purpling is often concentrated to veins
+- Purpling is often concentrated in veins

 - Yellowing of leaves may also occur